4. Automate, Plugins & Themes Updates

 Click the Update button next to the core version, plugin, or theme to run the update.

-Clicking on the version number of WPMU DEV plugins open changelog information about the available update.
+Click on the version number of WPMU DEV plugins to open the changelog information about the available update.
 Close the changelog by click the X icon at the bottom of the screen.